 2.1 Location and Accessibility

-Sachsenhausen is situated approximately 35 kilometers north of Berlin’s city center.
-You can easily reach it by train, taking the regional train (RB14) from Berlin’s Friedrichstrasse station to Oranienburg.
-From there, a short bus ride or a 25-minute walk will lead you to the camp entrance.
+Sachsenhausen is located approximately 35 kilometers in the north of central Berlin.
+It should not be a problem to reach it by train, using the regional train (RB14) which departs from the Friedrichstrasse railway station in Berlin and go to Oranienburg.
+From there, one can take a bus for about half an hour or take a 25 minutes walk and reach the entrance of the camp.

 2.2 Opening Hours and Admission